-Salmond denies harassment claims and takes Scottish Government to court
+Alex Salmond: 'I am not guilty of harassing anyone'

 -

-Former first minister of Scotland Alex Salmond has denied claims of harassment made against him.
+Former first minister of Scotland, Alex Salmond has said he is "not guilty of harassing anyone" and is "certainly not guilty of criminality" after two allegations of harassment were brought against him.

-The Daily Record reported that allegations about his conduct towards two staff members in 2013 – while he was in office – have been handed to police.
+Two women claim he harassed them at Bute House - the official residency of the first minister - in December 2013.

+Questioned whether he had ever behaved inappropriately, Mr Salmond replied: "I don't believe so."

-In a statement, Mr Salmond denied the claims and said he has been prevented from properly challenging them by Scottish Government procedure.
+Mr Salmond hit out at the Scottish Government who he claimed in an earlier statement had prevented him from properly challenging the allegations.

-He has launched a court action to contest the complaints process that was activated against him.
+He is now taking the case to the Court of Session - the highest court in Scotland - to contest the complaints process that was activated against him.

-The Scottish Government said it was vital any allegations of harassment were investigated thoroughly.
+Earlier, first minister Nicola Sturgeon has called the harassment claims against her former colleague and longstanding friend Salmond as "incredibly difficult situation for me to come to terms with.

+“Everybody knows the length and the closeness of my relationship to Alex Salmond and people will understand how difficult this is for me and for my party,” said Ms Sturgeon.

-Mr Salmond said: “For many months now, and on the advice of Senior Counsel, I have attempted to persuade the Permanent Secretary to the Scottish Government that she is behaving unlawfully in the application of a complaints procedure, introduced by her more than three years after I left office.
+“For many months now, and on the advice of Senior Counsel, I have attempted to persuade the Permanent Secretary to the Scottish Government that she is behaving unlawfully in the application of a complaints procedure, introduced by her more than three years after I left office.

 “This is a procedure so unjust that even now I have not been allowed to see and therefore to properly challenge the case against me.
 I have not been allowed to see the evidence.”